OfekKah/TwitterAnalysisGeneric_FinalProject/README.md

-# Social Network Group Analysis Package
+# Social Network Group Analysis Pipeline

-This project is a Generic Social Network Group Analysis Package implemented in Python.
+This project is a Generic Social Network Group Analysis Pipeline implemented in Python.
 It allows for the analysis of group interactions on social networks, focusing on:
 - Exploratory Data Analysis (EDA)
 - Sentiment and Emotion Analysis
 - Topic Modeling

-The package is designed to process and analyze data efficiently, offering a robust foundation for understanding group behavior, key themes, and sentiment distribution.
+The pipeline is designed to process and analyze data efficiently, offering a robust foundation for understanding group behavior, key themes, and sentiment distribution.

 ---